2021 Conservative Political Action Conference: Reactions

 The controversy drew a lot of attention Internet users debated the issue and Snopes, the famous fact-checking website, suggested it was "unproven".

 Design Foundry, the firm hired to create the stage took responsibility for the design and in an interview for The Forward said they “had no idea that the design resembled any symbol, nor was there any intention to create something that did.”

 Hyatt Hotels faced calls for a boycott in response to the controversy.
 The hotel chain said the organizers of the event insisted the stage was not purposefully designed to look like a symbol of hate.
 Hyatt Hotels went on to call the symbols of hate abhorrent.
 Law in the United States does not allow venues to discriminate based on politics and if a hotel asked to approve set designs it would open "Pandora’s box of problems".

-Holocaust scholar Lipstadt said in an interview for the The Times of Israel that she believes the similarity was accidental, “but the fact that nobody noticed is a very big oops."
+Holocaust scholar Deborah Lipstadt said in an interview for The Times of Israel that she believes the similarity was accidental, "but the fact that nobody noticed is a very big oops."